Sex education: The reach of comprehensive sexual education

-Sexual Rights / Violence Discussions
+Sexual rights/violence discussions

-The United Nations Population fund argues that sexual abuse, gender-based violence and harmful practices should be discussed according to the global organization on reproductive rights.
+The United Nations Population Fund argues that sexual abuse, gender-based violence, and harmful practices should be discussed according to the global organization on reproductive rights.
 By definition, sexual assault is any sexual activity without clear, voluntary, and ongoing verbal consent, through force, manipulation, or coercion.
 Sexual violence is a deep-rooted issue in current society, stemming from a need for power and control.
 It is further propagated by societal norms that tolerate inequality.
 Taken together to form comprehensive sex education, all this information teaches young people the life skills necessary to assume responsibility for their own behavior and to respect the rights of others."

 Comprehensive sexual education “enables young people to make informed decisions about their sexuality and health,” allowing for younger generations to understand concepts of human rights and gender equality.
-Such skills have shown to increase better-informed decisions regarding sex, sexual violence, and consent.
+Such skills have been shown to lead to better-informed decisions regarding sex, sexual violence, and consent.

 Including this information in Sex Ed courses not only shows what consent looks like but also breaks free of societal norms that lead to violence and teaches students to recognize signs of assault or abuse.
 Research shows that people who receive comprehensive sex ed are better equipped to speak out against negative behaviors, support victims, and respect the boundaries of others.
 Studies concluded that by bringing in this knowledge at an early age, correct morals during sexual interactions are ingrained in their lives and will allow them to apply this knowledge in their futures to help victims and speak out against aggressors, allowing them to build safer communities.

 However, sexual violence is not always physical; it can be emotional, mental, and psychological manipulation as well.
 Broader systems of oppression, such as racism and sexism, often reinforce societal beliefs that normalize abuse, while the media and everyday jokes have created environments where sexism, objectification, and violence have become easily dismissed.

 Additionally, according to UNFPA, "A 2010 review found that 'gender-focused' curricula – meaning curricula that integrate gender equality into the learning material – were substantially more effective in reducing risky behaviors than programs that did not consider gender."
 Research has also shown that delay in sexual initiation and the use of condoms and other contraception have been a result of young people adopting egalitarian attitudes towards gender roles.